The classic cat scratch fever symptoms begin with a skin lesion at the site of a cat scratch, followed by painful swollen lymph nodes.

 Within one to two weeks, the swollen lymph nodes will appear, sometimes with fever.
 Additional symptoms may include generalized aching, malaise, and loss of appetite.

-Also known as cat scratch disease (CSD), cat scratch fever symptoms are typically mild.
-According to several sources, depending upon which side of the fence you sit on, the disease is either fairly rare, or fairly common, but many cases may go undiagnosed.
+Cat scratch fever symptoms are typically mild.
+According to several sources, depending upon which side of the fence you sit on, the disease is either fairly rare, or fairly common.
+This discrepancy can probably be explained by realizing that many cases may go undiagnosed.

 In the U.S., about 2000 hospital admissions are reported out of the approximately 22,000 cases diagnosed each year.
 More than 20,000 cases might seem rare, until you compare that to only zero to two cases of the much feared rabies per year.